-The subsea infrastructure at the field will include a 10in diameter, 22km-long export flowline from the Madu CSP to the FPSO.
-Another 10in diameter, 22km-long gas injection pipeline will be installed from the FPSO to the Madu CSP.
+The subsea infrastructure at the field includes a 10in diameter, 22km-long export flowline from the Madu CSP to the FPSO.
+Another 10in diameter, 22km-long gas injection pipeline is installed from the FPSO to the Madu CSP.

-Field development will also include the installation of flexible jumpers, electrical cables and fibre optic cables between the Anyala West CSP and the FPSO.
-Flowlines, power and fibre optic cables will also be installed between the Madu CSP and the FPSO.
+Field development also includes the installation of flexible jumpers, electrical cables and fibre optic cables between the Anyala West CSP and the FPSO.
+Flowlines, power and fibre optic cables are installed between the Madu CSP and the FPSO.

-Other subsea infrastructure will include flexible risers, rigid risers, two 12in export jumpers and a 6in test jumper.
+Other subsea infrastructures include flexible risers, rigid risers, two 12in export jumpers and a 6in test jumper.

 NNPC and FIRST E&P signed an agreement with Schlumberger for the development of Anyala and Madu fields in June 2017.
-Schlumberger will provide technical services, as well as funding the $724m for the project.
+Schlumberger is responsible for providing technical services and funding the $724m for the project.

 Aquaterra Energy was contracted to design, develop and install two offshore platforms for the project.
 The scope of work includes design, topsides engineering, procurement, fabrication and logistics.

-Yinson Production, a subsidiary of Yinson Holdings, signed a heads of terms agreement with FIRST E&P to supply and charter an FPSO for the project.
+Yinson Production, a subsidiary of Yinson Holdings, signed a head of terms (HOTS) agreement with FIRST E&P to supply and charter an FPSO for the project.

-Ariosh carried out the front-end engineering design (FEED) for the field development.
+Ariosh carried out the front-end engineering design (FEED) for field development.

-Petroflow Consultants carried out a preliminary hydraulic capacity study including flowline definition to evaluate field development options.
+Petroflow Consultants conducted a preliminary hydraulic capacity study including flowline definition to evaluate field development options.